 - 4.6.
 The council continues to protect open spaces.
 The beach discussed is included within the Draft Open Space Strategy and draft policies map.
 Therefore, the draft Local Plan Policy DS24 Publicly accessible open space and sports protects aims to protect the area from development. - 4.7.
 The remaining points raised by the Planning Inspector in 2017 remain valid and therefore it is not considered suitable to re-submit LGS19 West Beach as a LGS within the Draft Local Plan.
 Instead, it will continue to be protected through other designations. - 4.8.
-Through the call for sites, one site was submitted for consideration as a LGS.
-The site assessment has been completed in Appendix D. - 4.9.
-It was determined that the site was not suitable to be a LGS because there are uncertainties about its capability to endure beyond the end of the plan period and the future of the site is under current consideration.
-It has not been included as a LGS in the draft Local Plan, but has been safeguarded for potential wetland and the majority of the site is protected, through the draft OSS, as open space under Policy DS24 Publicly accessible open space and sports of the draft Local Plan.
+Through the call for sites, one site was submitted for consideration as a LGS: Wincheap Meadow, Canterbury.
+This site was assessed and not proposed to be allocated a LGS in the 2022 consultation version of the Regulation 18 draft Local Plan. - 4.9.
+Representations made through the Regulation 18 draft Local Plan consultation (2022) about the Wincheap Meadow assessment have been reviewed and, where appropriate, the site assessment has been updated.
+The assessment is set out in Appendix D. - 4.10.
+Therefore, the recommendation following review of, and amendments to, the site assessment remains that the site is not suitable to be a LGS.
+This is due to uncertainties about its capability to endure beyond the end of the plan period, limited public access (only a path through the site and not around it) and the future of the site is under current consideration. - 4.11.
+Wincheap Meadow has not been included as a LGS in the draft Local Plan, but has been protected in the draft Local Plan under Policy DS19 Habitats, landscapes and sites of local importance as the site is a Local Nature Reserve and a Local Wildlife Site, and under Policy DS17 Habitats of international importance as the site is safeguarded for the delivery of strategic wetlands to mitigate the residual P and N generated by development within this plan as part of the Canterbury District Nutrient Mitigation Strategy.